 - Reviewers will also rate the overall feasibility and quality of the proposal.

-- Normally students should have a Cumulative GPA of at least 7.0.
+- Students must have a cumulative GPA of at least 7.0.

 Quality of the Research Experience Being Offered